minhnnptit/Labtainer-TTCSPTIT/README.md

 # Labtainer-TTCSPTIT
-# You guys are free to refer to my materials!!!
+you are free to refer to my materials!!!